Marte Lange Vik

-In research, my primary interest is public participation and democracy in planning and management of landscapes.
+My primary research interest is public participation and democracy in planning and management of landscapes.
 I completed my ph.d. in landscape geography at NTNU in 2015, focussing on implementation of the European Landscape Convention (ELC) in Norway and Denmark, with particular interest in practical measures and perspectives on democracy, power and landscape values.

-I have also worked as societal planner in Gjerdrum municipality, carrying responsibilities in municipal planning and cooperation and dialogue with the local community.
+I have previously worked as a planner in Gjerdrum municipality, carrying responsibilities in municipal planning and cooperation and dialogue with the local community.
 I started my carreer as a researcher in sustainable tourism and business and societal development related to large protected areas, at Western Norway Research Institute.

 - PL413 Miljø- og forvaltningsrett

 - PL4-304 Climate Change Adaptation in Land Use Planning